-More than 1,100 drug policy reformers went to Denver, Colorado to discuss an exit strategy from the war on drugs.
-The Hungarian Civil Liberties Union (HCLU) produced a short video to feature the best moments of the conference.
+More than 1,500 drug policy reformers went to Washington D.C. to advocate for an exit strategy from the war on drugs.
+The Hungarian Civil Liberties Union (HCLU) produced a short video featuring the best moments of the conference.

 Awards for Achievement in Drug Policy Reform

 The Dr. Andrew Weil Award for Achievement in the Field of Drug Education

 Awarded To: Charles Ries, founder and director of leading drug education programs for teenagers, UpFront Programs and the Oakland High School Student Assistance Program, and Jerome E. Beck, researcher and educator, and consultant at Comprehensive Drug Education Consultants.

 The H.B.
 Spear Award for Achievement in the Field of Control and Enforcement